This smoked burger recipe only takes one hour on the smoker and is an easy recipe, creating the best, juiciest, smoked hamburgers (or cheeseburgers)!

 So I made them again the next day and had one and I have to say I was pleasantly surprised too.
 Now, they’re on our weekly meal plan rotation!

 Considering we have been smoking a LOT of different meats at 225°, I wanted to keep this recipe the same because the results of low and slow have been phenomenal… and this one is no different.

-We found that smoking the burgers (we did about 3-4 burgers per pound if that helps you determine thickness) for one hour was PERFECT.
+We found that smoking the burgers (we did about 3-4 burgers per pound if that helps you determine thickness) for 1 hour was the perfect time.
 Now, the time can vary depending on how DONE you want your burger but for us, this was “done” and no longer had blood running through it.

 HOWEVER, if you don’t have a lot of experience with smoking foods, keep in mind that the middles may still resemble a pink color even if it’s fully cooked.

 “What should the internal temperature of a hamburger be?”